Walker Air Force Base: 579th Strategic Missile Squadron

 In 1960, Atlas missile silos were constructed around the Roswell area.
 Reportedly, the first Atlas missile to arrive in Roswell received a welcoming parade.
 On 2 January 1961, the 579th Strategic Missile Squadron was activated as part of the 6 BW at Walker.
-New Mexico's Governor Mecham gave the keynote speech at a Site 10 ceremony held on 31 October 1961, in which the first missile site was turned over to the Air Force.
+New Mexico's Governor Edwin L. Mechem gave the keynote speech at a Site 10 ceremony held on 31 October 1961, in which the first missile site was turned over to the Air Force.

 Although Chaves County residents took patriotic pride in the news of the missile squadron's arrival, Roswell residents submitted 10 permit requests for bomb shelters in October 1961 as construction went ahead.

 The 579th SMS received its first missile on 24 January 1962.
 In April 1962, a completed liquid oxygen plant built at Walker AFB was turned over to the Air Force.
 The squadron completed missile installation approximately one month before the Cuban Missile Crisis.

 Roswell's sites developed a notorious reputation due to three missile explosions.
 On 1 June 1963, launch complex 579-1 was destroyed during a propellant loading exercise.
 On 13 February 1964 an explosion occurred during another propellant loading exercise, destroying launch complex 579-5.
 Again, a month later, on 9 March 1964, silo 579-2 fell victim to another explosion that occurred during a propellant loading exercise.

 These missiles were not mated with their warheads at the time of the incidents.
 The only injury reported was that of a crewman running into barbed wire as he fled a site.

 The accidents at Walker and at other Atlas and Titan I sites accelerated the decision to inactivate these systems.
 On 25 March 1965 the 579 SMS was inactivated and the Air Force removed the missiles from their silos.
 After being demilitarized, the former missile sites reverted to private ownership.